rust-lang/reference/src/attributes/diagnostics.md

     // This `#[expect]` attribute creates a lint expectation that will be fulfilled, since
     // the `answer` variable is never used.
 The `unused_variables` lint, that would usually
-    // be emitted, is supressed.
+    // be emitted, is suppressed.
 No warning will be issued for the statement or attribute.
     #[expect(unused_variables)]
     let answer = "SpongeBob SquarePants!";
 }